alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/areas.md

 assert area.get("first names") == ["John", "Frank", "Jason", "Tim"]
 ```

-You can use all regular Alumnium methods on areas, including `do`, `get`, and `check`.
+You can use all regular Alumnium methods on areas, including `do`, `get`, `check`, and `find`.
 Once located, the area is not automatically updated when UI of the application changes.
 This means that you need to re-locate area again so it's fresh:

 ```python